CSCfi/csc-user-guide/docs/apps/abaqus.md

 ## Available

-Licenses are available on CSC's computing platforms [Taito and Puhti](https://research.csc.fi/csc-s-servers).
+Licenses are available on CSC's computing platform [Puhti](https://research.csc.fi/csc-s-servers).
 Latest products will be available on the servers, and earlier versions installation is also possible.
 All installed versions are maintained on the servers.

 Notice that Taito server will be decommisioned in the first half of 2020.